 Most abused drugs produce intense feelings of pleasure.
 This initial sensation of euphoria is followed by other effects, which differ with the type of drug used.
 For example, with stimulants such as cocaine, the “high” is followed by feelings of power, self-confidence, and increased energy.
 In contrast, the euphoria caused by opiates such as heroin is followed by

 depression begin abusing drugs in an attempt to lessen feelings of distress.
 Stress can play a major role in beginning drug use, continuing drug abuse, or relapse in patients recovering from addiction.

-To do better.
 The increasing pressure that some individuals feel to chemically enhance or improve their athletic or cognitive performance can similarly play a role in initial experimentation and continued drug abuse.

 In this respect adolescents are particularly vulnerable because of the strong influence of peer pressure; they are more likely, for example, to engage in “thrilling” and “daring” behaviors.

-Fear of being discovered as inadequate, ill fitted, or unsuited to meet responsibilities at home, school, or on the job.
+Fear of being discovered as inadequate, ill-fitted, or unsuited to meet responsibilities at home, school, or on the job.

 – Sense of not fitting in, being “out of synch” with those in your peer group.

-– Perception that life is unpredictable with most of the expectations
+– The perception that life is unpredictable with most of the expectations

 – Sense of always climbing up a mountain, never being able to reach the top.

-– Sense of lacking support or reinforcement where you live, work, or play.
+– Sense of lacking support or reinforcement where you live, work or play.

-– Results from a sense of being unaccepted, disapproved, or rejected.
+– Results from a sense of being unaccepted, disapproved or rejected.

 – Inner turmoil coming from a lack of direction or bewilderment as to where you are going, what your goals are, and what responses are appropriate

 Over time, if drug use continues, pleasurable activities become less pleasurable, and drug abuse becomes necessary for abusers to simply feel “normal.”
 Drug abusers reach a point where they seek and take drugs, despite the tremendous problems caused for themselves and their loved ones.
 Some individuals may start to feel the need to take higher or more frequent doses, even in the early stages of their drug use.